th3n3rd/cartesian-product/README.md

 }
 ```

-Or you can compute the whole result at once (not recommended for large sets):
+You can also compute the whole result at once (not recommended for large sets):

 ```php
 $result = $cartesianProduct->toArray();